-Enterprises have been outsourcing software and application development for many years, and it has proven to be a solid business model.
+Enterprises have been outsourcing software and mobile application development for many years, and it has proven to be a solid business model.
 This is because outsourcing can help companies access top tech talent, reduce development costs, and remain competitive.

-Outsourcing can be divided into categories, namely, nearshoring and offshoring.
+IT outsourcing can be divided into categories, namely, nearshoring and offshoring.
 While both models enable businesses to outsource app development, they do come with their own advantages and disadvantages.

 Nearshoring can be described as the practice of outsourcing the development of digital products (like mobile apps and software) to a country nearby.
 This can be the country next door or a country within the same continent or time zone.